google/yapf/README.rst

 ``SPACES_BEFORE_COMMENT``
     The number of spaces required before a trailing comment.
-    This can be a single value (representing the number of spaces before each trailing comment) or list of of values (representing alignment column values; trailing comments within a block will be aligned to the first column value that is greater than the maximum line length within the block).
+    This can be a single value (representing the number of spaces before each trailing comment) or list of values (representing alignment column values; trailing comments within a block will be aligned to the first column value that is greater than the maximum line length within the block).

+    **Note:** Lists of values may need to be quoted in some contexts (eg. shells or editor config files).

     For example:

     With ``spaces_before_comment=5``: